cycleplatform/docs-portal/docs/infrastructure/clusters.md

 :::caution Custom Cluster Names
 If you add a custom cluster name outside of `production`, `development`, or `staging` and then later delete all servers deployed to that cluster, it will not show up as part of the list of clusters the next time you go to add a server.
 To deploy to that custom cluster once again, just add the name during a server deploy and it will once again show in the list.
 :::

+## Deleting Clusters
+To remove a cluster simply delete all associated infrastructure for that cluster.
+The clusters `production`, `development`, and `staging` will always exist as options when deploying infrastructure as these are defualt settings.